frictionlessdata/datapackage/source/data-packages.rst

           path attribute may still be used for Data Packages located online (in this case it determines the relative URL).

+.. note:: When more than one of url, path or data are specified consumers need
+          to determine which option to use (or in which order to try them).
+The recommendation is to utilize the following order: data, path, url.
+A consumer should also stop processing once one of these options yields data.

 There are NO other required fields.
 However, there are a variety of common fields that can be used.